-Technically, all serial killers are disturbed, but there’s a sliding scale.
-And Richard Chase, the “Vampire of Sacramento,” is strongly on one side: he lived his life under a series of powerful delusions that had fatal consequences.
+Even among other serial killers, Richard Chase, the “Vampire of Sacramento,” was profoundly disturbed.
+Even from a very young age, he lived his life under a series of powerful delusions that had fatal consequences.

-Chase made the papers when he killed and mutilated the bodies of six victims in Sacramento, California, in the late 1970s.
+Richard Chase ultimately became infamous when he killed and mutilated the bodies of six victims in Sacramento, California, in the late 1970s.
 Given his nickname, it doesn’t come as much of a surprise that Richard Chase’s trademark was drinking the blood of his victims after he killed them.

 But believe it or not, drinking his victims’ blood wasn’t even the Vampire Killer’s most disturbing trait.